-The should belt retainer is somewhat difficult for little ones to use and keeping the belt in the retainer at all times often leads to the vehicle belt getting stuck.
+The should belt retainer is somewhat tricky for little ones to use, and keeping the belt in the retainer at all times often leads to the vehicle belt getting stuck.

-The headrest on the Clek is adjustable (above left) much like a vehicle headrest.
+The headrest on the Clek is adjustable (above left), much like a vehicle headrest.
 Moving it up and down also moves the shoulder belt retainer.
-Most of the colors for the Oobr colors comes with a drink holder (above right) with the exception of the Drift.
-This plastic holder can attach to either side and you can purchase a second one for the other side.
-The holder is sturdy and easy to use, but on the smaller side and won't fit larger water bottles.
+Most of the colors for the Oobr come with a drink holder (above right) except for the Drift.
+This plastic holder can attach to either side, and you can purchase a second one for the other side.
+The holder is sturdy and easy to use, but on the smaller side, and won't fit larger water bottles.

 Weight and Size

-The Oober is a heavy but relatively narrow booster.
-It has a weight of 19.3 lbs which is the third heaviest in our tests.
-This makes it harder to carry and move from car to car.
-On the upside, it is rather narrow and increases the potential for multiple car seats in the same row.
+It weighs 19.3 lbs, making it one of the most substantial in our tests.
+This size makes it harder to carry and move from car to car.
+On the upside, it is relatively narrow and increases the potential for multiple car seats in the same row.
 With a width of 17.7 inches, it is the second smallest backed booster.
 While the seat can be cumbersome thanks to its weight and taller headrest, the ability to use it without the back means it can still be a good option for travel or carpooling.

 Little testers didn't really care for this seat.
-The seat bottom is short and leaves longer legs dangling and feeling "weird".
-The pad is overly firm and while comfortable for shorter distances, it may not be good for longer trips.
-Little ones also didn't like the way the fabric feels or the distance in the headspace.
+The seat bottom is short and leaves long legs dangling and feeling "weird."
+The pad is overly firm, and while comfortable for shorter distances, it may not be suitable for longer trips.
+Little ones also didn't like how the fabric felt or the distance in the headspace.
 We felt the headrest is narrow but should be better for napping.
-The fabric is like a high-quality towel and the seat bottom firmness should wear well over time offer more support than some of the softer competition.
+The fabric is like a high-quality towel-like material, and the seat bottom firmness should wear well over time offer more support than some of the softer competition.

 The Clek has a nice finished shell that is smooth with no place for gunk to collect.
-The padding is very firm and it doesn't have the softer cushy feel found some of the others.
-The fabric is a Crypton fabric with is high-end and supposedly easy to keep clean.
-The body is made with EPP foam which has more tolerance for impact and doesn't off-gas compared to the boosters with EPS.
+The padding is very firm, and it doesn't have the softer cushy feel found in some of the others.
+The fabric is a Crypton fabric that is high-end and supposedly easy to keep clean.
+The body is EPP foam, which has more tolerance for impact and doesn't off-gas compared to the boosters with EPS.

 — Juliet Spurrier, MD & Wendy Schmitz